truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 2. Then, they look around for any 'trench-arrows' which lead away from the Genesis Rock.
 3. They follow that trench until it interests with another rock.
 4. Once at a new rock, they climb on top of it, and look around for more trench-arrows that point to *this rock* that they are standing on.
-5. "Repeat steps 3-4, until you meet up with everyone else.
-Find your group, and once you've met up you can teleport somewhere together!"
+5. They repeat steps 3-4, until they meet up with everyone else.
+(Once they've met up, they can depart together via teleportation)."
 6. If they ever reach a point where there are no trench-arrows around, they immediately start digging a new trench-arrow which points to the last boulder they were on (this keeps them moving).
-7. "Remember to constantly retrace all of your steps to look for more trenches that might have appeared.
-If there are two (or more) trenches pointing away from any given boulder, ignore all but the longest trench."
+7. Rock-game-players must remember to constantly retrace all of their steps, to look for more trenches that might have appeared.
+If there are two (or more) trenches pointing away from any given boulder, they should ignore all but the longest trench.

 Meeting like this is inconvenient.
+Walking the whole Rock Path can take days!

-If someone new wants to finish the game, or if an existing member gets lost and needs to start over, they can be wandering for days!
-The group, painfully aware of this inconvenience, tries to help stragglers/newbs, as best they can, by digging at a sluggish pace of just 3-7 earth-heaves per second.
+The group, painfully aware of this inconvenience, tries to help mitigate the damage, by digging at a sluggish pace of just 3-7 earth-heaves per second.

 Why don't they just leave a chalkboard at the Genesis Rock, and write the latest coordinates there?